mfkiwl/anywhere-sdr/README.md

 cargo test -p libhackrf list_device -- --ignored
 ```

-Note: Some tests (like leap second handling and time override) don't compare binary outputs directly due to slight implementation differences between the Rust and C versions.

 ### Compatibility Tests

 The following compatibility tests have been implemented and verified: